Found Festival is for you, exactly as you are.

 Thank you for helping us maintain a safer space by submitting a report.
 We are grateful for your willingness to come forward.

 The following form is to report an incident that violates our Safer Space Program.
-All reports are received and read by co-Artistic Producers Beth Dart (firstname.lastname@example.org ) and Megan Dart ( email@example.com ).
-You may report an incident by completing and submitting the form below, or directly by contacting Megan and/or Beth Dart as above.
+All reports are received and read by Artistic Producers Beth Dart (email@example.com ) and Interim Producer Mac Brock (firstname.lastname@example.org ).
+You may report an incident by completing and submitting the form below, or directly by contacting Beth Dart and/or Mac Brock as above.

 Common Ground Arts Society commits to taking immediate and appropriate action, reporting and following up with any incident of harassment, violence, discrimination, bullying, or abuse that is witnessed, disclosed, or reported.
 Every report will be followed up in a timely manner.